 Course Curriculum

-At the heart of the Ultimate Screenwriting Course are 12 video lectures by Ron Osborn.
-Each lecture or lesson is approximately 45 minutes that covers one of the 12 essentials to the art of screenwriting.
+At the heart of the Ultimate Screenwriting Course are 12 in-depth (45 to 60 minutes) video lectures by Ron Osborn on the art, craft and business of screenwriting.

-Each lecture not only clearly explains each of these essentials, but offers anecdotal content drawn from Mr. Osborn’s extensive career in the movie industry as well as delivers insights into the commercial realities of the business that are essential to getting your screenplay funded.
+Each lecture not only clearly explains the fundamentals of a screenplay, but offers anecdotal content drawn from Mr. Osborn’s extensive career in the TV and movie industries as well as delivers insights into the commercial realities of the business that are essential to getting your screenplay produced.
+You are not only learning how to write a story, you're learning what to write to meet the needs of a very difficult-to-crack industry.

 LESSON ONE